MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands: METHOD: Dataset Generation

 \subsection{Objects and Grippers}

 \textbf{Object Set.} We chose a subset of 329 objects from the GoogleScannedObjects dataset~\cite{downs2022google-scanned-objects} as our core object set.
 These are 3D scanned objects in everyday settings.
 The subset is chosen according to the FewSOL~\cite{padalunkal2023fewsol} dataset for few-shot object recognition in robotic settings.
 Furthermore, we also included 16 objects from the YCB object set~\cite{calli2015ycb-object-set} due to the popularity of the YCB objects in robot manipulation.
 Some examples of objects in our dataset are shown in Fig.~\ref{fig:sample-objects}.
-We do not have access to the ground truth mass and friction coefficient of these objects.
-Therefore, when importing these objects into Isaac Sim, we used a fixed density (100 $kg/m^{3}$) to compute object mass and used a friction coefficient of 0.5.
+The ground truth mass and friction coefficients of each object is unknown to us, consequently, we used a fixed density (100 $kg/m^{3}$) and friction coefficients (0.5).

 \textbf{Gripper Set.} The gripper set in our dataset contains a wide variety of grippers from parallel jaw grippers to dexterous hands.
-In total, there are 11 grippers with 5 parallel jaw grippers, 3 three-finger grippers, and 3 dexterous hands as shown in Fig.~\ref{fig:gripper-set}: \begin{itemize} \item 2-finger grippers: Fetch, Franka Panda, WSG50, Sawyer, H5 Hand \item 3-finger grippers: Barrett, Robotiq-3F, Jaco Robot \item 4-finger grippers: Allegro \item 5 finger grippers: Shadow, Human Hand \end{itemize} For each gripper, we manually selected preferred contact regions on the gripper surface (fingers and palm), which is common in contact-based grasp optimization methods~\cite{miller2004graspit,liu2020deep-ddg}.
+In total, there are 11 grippers with 5 parallel jaw grippers, 3 three-finger grippers, and 3 dexterous hands as shown in Fig.~\ref{fig:gripper-set}: \begin{itemize} \item 2-finger grippers: Fetch, Franka Panda, WSG50, Sawyer, H5 Hand \item 3-finger grippers: Barrett, Robotiq-3F, Jaco Robot \item 4-finger grippers: Allegro \item 5 finger grippers: Shadow, Human Hand \end{itemize} Methods using classical grasp quality metrics~\cite{miller2004graspit, liu2020deep-ddg} and contact-energy optimization require specifying contact regions on the gripper fingers and palm.
+For each gripper, we selected such regions using the graphical interface in Graspit.
 To transfer grasps between different grippers, a common notion of gripper pose was used as illustrated by the axes in Fig.~\ref{fig:gripper-set}.
 The translation refers to the palm center of the gripper, and the orientation is with respect to a canonical pose of the gripper palm pointing in a fixed direction.
 Thus, any grasp pose from a gripper can be transferred to another by using this pose alignment.
 For collision checking of these grippers in Isaac Sim, we use a convex decomposition over the gripper meshes.